Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 3. nodules on the scalp;

-4. swelling and hyperemia of the skin in the area of the temples;
+4. swelling and hyperemia of the skin in the temple area;

-Also, the disease is accompanied by lesions of the organs of vision:
+The disease is also accompanied by damage to the organs of vision:

 • diplopia (double vision);